 This album track from Celebrity Skin is somewhat of a grunge throwback when compared to the rest of the album, full of buzzy and grinding, sometimes wah-wah guitar, which gives the song a thick and syrupy atmosphere well suited to the track’s subject matter.

-The song seems to be about Love looking for meaning in life, which she seeks to find in a lover.
-Of course, fully devoted to Kurt Cobain as she was, she finds that this is no easy task.
+The song seems to be about Love seeking meaning in life, which she seeks to find in a lover.
+Of course, entirely devoted to Kurt Cobain as she was, she finds that this is no easy task.
 A lot of the lyrics can be read as being directly addressed to her departed husband, and even reference song lyrics he included in his suicide note at one point.
 Throughout the song, Love takes full advantage of her adopted last name, playing on the possibility of double meanings in witty and clever ways.

 # 5 – Doll Parts